Doug Adams (American football)

-Douglas O. Adams (November 3, 1949 – August 9, 1997) was an American football linebacker who played four seasons with the Cincinnati Bengals of the National Football League (NFL).
+Douglas O. Adams (November 3, 1949 – August 9, 1997) was an American professional football linebacker who played four seasons with the Cincinnati Bengals of the National Football League (NFL).

 Early life

 Adams was the son of Armic and Edna Adams.
 He attended Xenia High School in Xenia, Ohio.
 He was named XHS MVP in 1966, MVP in the Western Ohio League in 1966, and selected to WOL, Southwestern, and All-Ohio All-Star teams.
 He was named 1st Team Scholastic All-American and a High School All-American in 1966.
 He also ran track.

 Adams was named to the Xenia Athletic Hall of Fame Class of 2011.

 College career

-Adams played college football at Ohio State University and started for three seasons at OSU, helping the Buckeyes compile a 27-2 record.
+Adams played college football at Ohio State University and started for three seasons at OSU, helping the Buckeyes compile a 27–2 record.
 He was one of the "Super Sophs," a starting linebacker who helped lead the Buckeyes to the 1968 national title. in Adams' three years, the Buckeyes won two Big 10 titles and played in two Rose Bowls.